LuigiCasciaro/MongoDB-Configuration/README.md

 - sudo dnf install php-pecl php-devel php-json
 - sudo pecl install mongodb
 - wget https://getcomposer.org/download/1.7.3/composer.phar
-- mv composer.phar /usr/local/bin/composer [install globally (optional)]
+- mv composer.phar /usr/local/bin/composer
 - Install mongodb-php driver.
 Go to php_webapp folder and type: composer require mongodb/mongodb
 - sudo setsebool -P httpd_can_network_connect on (if necessary)

 ## Running the tests

-database population:

 First of all we need to populate the db.
-I have prepared a simple collection that you can use simply by running the script in the populate folder after ceating a mongodb db named "test" (that is the default one).
+I have prepared a simple collection that you can use by running the script in the populate folder after ceating and positioning on a mongodb db named "test" (that is the default one).
-This is a basic collection of users with three fields: user, pass and evod (rappresenting respectively: username, password and a even/odd associated number.
+This is a basic collection of users with three fields: user, pass and evod (rappresenting respectively: username, password and a even/odd number.

 ### search_by_evod_value.php

 It is a very simple script.
 You must enter an integer and it will return the user to whom that value is associated.
 The vulnerability is that if you replace the query string searchInput=some_someInteger with searchInput[$ne]= it will return the first tuple of the collection which has an evod value other than the empty string.

 ### login.php

 It is a basic login script.
-The vulnerability is the same of the previous script but this case it is necessary to attack two fields at the same time (or enter a correct value in one of the two, in a realistic scenario the known field is that of the user).
+The vulnerability is the same of the previous script, but in this case it is necessary to attack two fields at the same time (or enter a correct known value in one of and attack the other).

 ### loginMD5.php

-It is login script slightly more articulated than the previous one.
-In this case the mongoDB $where clause is used to perform the search. $where clause permit to insert an arbitrary javascript function as a predicate of the interrogation, and inspired by official documentation (https://docs.mongodb.com/manual/reference/operator/query/where/) it is used a fucntion to calculate the md5 value of both user and password fields (in the population script the usermd5 was designed specifically for this script.
-This script is attackable.
+It is login script slightly more articulated than the previous one because both user and password are stored in hash format. $where clause permit to insert an arbitrary javascript function as a predicate of the interrogation, and  inspired by official documentation (https://docs.mongodb.com/manual/reference/operator/query/where/) it is used to calculate the md5 value of both user and password fields (in the population script the usermd5 was designed specifically for this script).
 This script is attackable through a javascript code injection, the following: zap") || sleep(1000) && md5("zap.
-Note: the jacscript function is executed one time for each tuple of db, so if you have not entered other tuples in the collection the time you will have to wait before receiving the answer is 12 seconds.
+Note: the javascript function is executed one time for each tuple of db, so if you have not entered other tuples in the collection the time you will have to wait before receiving the answer is 12 seconds.

 ### get_users_by_evod.php